M-Mbugua/php_challenges/README.md

-# php_challenges
+#PHP Challenges

-Solutions to PHP challenges.
+Solutions to PHP challenges found on https://edabit.com/challenges/.
+The tests are also obtained from the website.